 Medieval Archaeology

-I’m very pleased to announce that issue 67.2 of Medieval Archaeology has now been published online and the print copy should be arriving with members shortly.
-The content in this issue includes seven original articles focusing on new research from Britain, the Czech Republic, Italy, Denmark and Finland, covering both the early and late medieval periods.
+I’m very pleased to announce that issue 69.2 of Medieval Archaeology has now been published online and the print copy should be arriving with members shortly.
+The content in this issue includes six original articles focusing on new research from England, Wales and the Iberian peninsula, with diverse themes ranging from isotopic and radiocarbon analyses to investigation of the production and use of ceramics and metalwork.
+In addition, there are 12 reviews of books on medieval topics from across Europe, which will keep readers up to date with the latest published research.
+We hope you enjoy the volume.

-Aleks Pluskowski, Honorary Editor of Medieval Archaeology
+Duncan Wright, Honorary Editor of Medieval Archaeology

-Information about the Journal
+Contributing to the Journal

 Volumes 1 to 50 of our journal are now available free-of-charge online via ADS, while volumes 44 onwards are available online for our members at Taylor and Francis Online.